ehultee/CdeC-glaciologia/README.md

 EN: A repository of Spanish-language Jupyter notebooks for use in Clubes de Ciencia Peru 2019.
+The notebooks use the educational (OGGM-Edu)[http://edu.oggm.org/en/latest/] model to explore glacial water storage.
+Particular focuses here are:
+* How do we simulate glacier growth and change over time with this model?
+* Which glacier characteristics determine how much ice a glacier stores?
+* How does climatic change affect glacial water storage?

+You can run the notebooks either on the OGGM Hub (orange button, for registered users) or on MyBinder (blue button).